Gururaj-Hudgi/Audio_books/README.md

 ## Title
-App Music with Django
+Audio Books Site with Django
 ## Description
-Application that let's you upload, store, and play all of your music from the cloud.
-You can now manage and listen to your music from any device, anywhere in the world.
+Application that let's you upload, store, and play all of your audiobooks from the cloud.
+You can now manage and listen to your audiobooks from any device, anywhere in the world.
-## Author
-Abel García Luis
 ## Running
 ```
 python manage.py runserver